 Starring: Sandra Bullock, Viggo Mortensen, Dominic West, Elizabeth Perkins, Diane Ladd, Steve Buscemi, Alan Tudyk

-Gwen Cummings (Bullock) has a problem...a big problem...to her, it’s just some fun.
-To everyone else, it’s booze – and lot’s of it.
+Gwen Cummings (Bullock) has a serious problem, although to her, it's just some fun.
+To everyone else, it's alcohol - and lots of it.

-Immediately we are introduced to Gwen and her boyfriend, Jasper, partying and drinking the night away.
-After waking in a drunken haze, and realising she is late for her sister Lily’s (Elizabeth Perkins) wedding, she does what Gwen always does – drinks.
-What follows is a story about facing your mistakes, allowing yourself to realise that they will be there with you but showing that redemption can be with anyone who really wants it.
+The movie introduces us to Gwen and her boyfriend Jasper (West) as they party and drink the night away.
+After waking up in a drunken haze, Gwen realizes she is late for her sister Lily's (Perkins) wedding, and, as per, Gwen turns to drinking to cope.
+What follows is a story about confronting your mistakes and realizing that they will stay with you, but it also shows that redemption is possible for anyone who truly wants it.

-Though very formulaic, the story provides enough drama, laughs and emotions to keep you interested.
-Whilst the movie provides a soft look at a hard subject, and at times can seem to be preaching a bit too much, it returns an entertaining watch and good performances by a solid cast.
-I’d recommend at least one watch.
+In summary, the story provides enough drama, laughs, and emotions to be just above average.
+Although the movie provides a soft look at a hard subject, and sometimes preaches too much, it returns an entertaining enough watch and good performances by a solid cast.

 August 10th 2016